Loosewin/bpwj/README.md

 bpwj
 ====

+> NOTE: This clone of [BPWJ](https://github.com/sujitpal/bpwj) was updated to Java 19, otherwise it is left untouched.
+> RIP Steve John Metsker.

 Simple Java Parser Development Framework created by [Steven John Metsker](http://c2.com/cgi/wiki?SteveMetsker) for his book [Building Parsers With Java](http://www.amazon.com/Building-Parsers-Java%C2%BF-Steven-Metsker/dp/0201719622).

 I first came across this framework when I read the book back in the early 2000s.
 At the time I had built parsers for some domain specific languages (DSL) in C ([lex and yacc](http://dinosaur.compilertools.net/lex/)) and was working on a parser for another DSL using [JavaCC](https://javacc.java.net/).
 In comparison, I found this framework much simpler and intuitive, so I ended up using it instead.
 I recently needed to build a rule-based parser for some Natural Language Processing (NLP) work I am doing, so I looked for this code on the Internet but couldn't find it.